AsherMorse/EmberOne/API.md

 1. Always check the HTTP status code first
 2. The `message` field provides a human-readable summary
-3. The `errors` array contains detailed validation errors when present
-4. For `400` errors, address all validation issues before retrying
+3. For `400` errors, address all validation issues before retrying
-5. For `401` errors, refresh the authentication token
+4. For `401` errors, refresh the authentication token
-6. For `403` errors, verify the user has the required role
+5. For `403` errors, verify the user has the required role
-7. For `409` errors, resolve the conflict before retrying
+6. For `409` errors, resolve the conflict before retrying
-8. For `500` errors, contact support with the error details
+7. For `500` errors, contact support with the error details

 ## Rate Limiting
 Information about rate limits and quotas.